KimGroup/XTEC/README.md

 These experimental methods are ideal for investigating the temperature dependence of structural correlations, whether short- or long-range.
 For example, if there is a structural phase transition, below which new superlattice peaks emerge owing to a reduction in symmetry, these experiments will contain information on the temperature dependence both of the order parameter, *i.e.*, the superlattice peak intensities, and the critical fluctuations above the transition.
 However, ensuring that all components of the order parameter, including secondary order parameters, or all relevant fluctuations have been identified is not generally possible by manual inspection alone.

-To meet this challenge, the application, *XRD Temperature Clustering (X-TEC)*, uses unsupervised machine learning, in particular, the Gaussian Mixture Model, to extract from the billions of recorded pixels a reduced set of temperature trajectories that correspond to distinct physical processes in the material.
+To meet this challenge, the application, *XRD Temperature Clustering (XTEC)*, uses unsupervised machine learning, in particular, the Gaussian Mixture Model, to extract from the billions of recorded pixels a reduced set of temperature trajectories that correspond to distinct physical processes in the material.
 The trajectories are rescaled so that we can compare trajectories at different intensities, focusing on their temperature dependence rather than their absolute scale.
-A technique known as label smoothing averages cluster assignments of neighboring pixels to enforce local correlations. *X-TEC* is able to extract both the temperature dependence and the Q-dependence of emergent order parameters, such as charge-density-wave modulations, without any prior input.
+A technique known as label smoothing averages cluster assignments of neighboring pixels to enforce local correlations. *XTEC* is able to extract both the temperature dependence and the Q-dependence of emergent order parameters, such as charge-density-wave modulations, without any prior input.
 It has also been used to separate superlattice peaks from the critical fluctuations that surround them.

 ## Methods